mdcutone/psychxr/README.md

 set PSYCHXR_LIBOVR_INCLUDE=C:\OculusSDK\LibOVR\Include;C:\OculusSDK\LibOVR\Include\Extras
 set PSYCHXR_LIBOVR_PATH=C:\OculusSDK\LibOVR\Lib\Windows\x64\Release\VS2015
 ```
 The settings above depend on where you unpacked the Oculus SDK files, so set them appropriately.
 If you extracted the SDK package to `C:\`, the installer will use default values allowing you to skip setting the above variables.
+If you are using a newer version of Visual C++ Build Tools (eg. 2017), you must set the `PSYCHXR_LIBOVR_PATH` to the path where that version of the LibOVR library is found.

 Now we can build the source package using the following command (obviously replacing `<version>` with the current version of the package):